 I work in oils, using a layering technique to build up the depth in the paint, carefully constructing a surface of colour and tone that feels alive.
-I think of painting as a narrative that involves problem solving and invention.
+I think of painting as a narrative that involves problem-solving and invention.
 Every painting begins with an empty space.
-Then with line and shape, colour and tone, something is created that the mind believes.
+Then, with line and shape, colour and tone, something is created that the mind believes.
 Painting involves the imagination in a way that makes it a genuine statement.
 Within any language there are few limits to what can be expressed.
 Over the last 20 years I’ve been continually drawn to exploring the language of paint.
-For me the following quote sums up why artists continue to define themselves within the context of artistic expression. ““Music is enough for a lifetime but a lifetime is not enough for music.””
+For me the following quote sums up why artists continue to define themselves within the context of artistic expression:

 This is the somewhere I want my paintings to take you.